HugoMatilla/hugomatilla.github.io/about.md

 	* [SaveApp](https://play.google.com/store/apps/details?id=com.loopback.androidapps.saveapp) My first one
 	* [Clone Cubes Wallpaper](https://play.google.com/store/apps/details?id=com.LoopBack.LiveWallPaper.CloneCubes3DLWP)
 	* [Voice Alertes](https://play.google.com/store/apps/details?id=de.lfa.voicealerts) with my friend [Alex Corbi](http://www.alexcorbi.com/)
+	* [ARR](https://www.dropbox.com/s/ij584oz75rbwlw1/ARRVideo.mp4?dl=0) A React Native app not yet released.

 ### I tried some stuff like:

+* Node.js  I always wanted be able to make my own backend so I could understand better the Backend guys :) [Compli](http://compli01.herokuapp.com/login)
+* React and React Native: I really like it, but who knows how long is it going to last.
-* Meteor: [MeeMo](http://meemo.meteor.com/) A MeeMory app (Be patient, it takes some time to load)
+* Meteor: MeeMo A MeeMory app
 * Polymer in Phonegap: (sorry, no code) but I can tell you that it won't work directly in all Android versions.
 I answered [here](http://stackoverflow.com/a/26921138/749393) and [here](http://stackoverflow.com/a/26921176/749393)
-* React and React Native: I really like it, but who knows how long is it going to last.
 * Jekyll and Polymer: The blog you are reading now.
 Under construction :)
 * Arduino: I followed the [book](http://www.exploringarduino.com/) and tutorials of [Jeremy Bloom](http://www.jeremyblum.com/)